The experience to drive results.

 - Surety bond counseling and claims

 Our extensive experience in all aspects of the procurement process gives our clients an uncommon advantage.
 We work with them on the “front end” to structure contracts in such a way that minimizes risks and significantly reduces the likelihood of disputes.
-Additionally, we help clients efficiently manage their procurement needs and assist with in-house audits and staff training sessions relating best practices for claims avoidance, project documentation, key contract issues, procurement policies and procedures and other legal issues faced by municipalities.
+Additionally, we help clients efficiently manage their procurement needs and assist with in-house audits and staff training sessions covering best practices for claims avoidance, project documentation, key contract issues, procurement policies and procedures and other legal issues faced by municipalities.

 - Counseling on the public bidding and purchasing process